adrianaguaraca159-boop/MobileForsakenOperaGXRewards/README.md

 ## ❓ Troubleshooting

+**😕 I can't run workflow**
+> Make sure you forked the repo, if it says photon-rblx/MobileForsakenOperaGXRewards, that's not yours, go to your own repository to run it.

 **❌ RDP says error**
 > You've likely entered the wrong key.
 Double check:
 > - Auth Key looks like: `tskey-auth-xxxxxxxxxx`